esaulpaugh/headlong/README.md

 headlong depends on gson v2.1 or greater at runtime and v2.11.0 or greater at compile time.
 Test suite should take less than one minute to run.
 Test packages require junit.
 Jar size is ~128 KiB.
 Java 8+.

+For best JSON parsing performance, make sure objects are compact and that the "type" field is positioned first.
+See ABIJSON.tryParseStreaming.

 See the wiki for more, such as packed encoding (and decoding) and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki

 Licensed under Apache 2.0 terms